RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 ### Create a vector index in your database {#create-vector-index}

-After your database is set up, create an index with a vector field as your knowledge base for Amazon Bedrock.
+After your database is set up, create an index with a vector field using [FT.CREATE](https://redis.io/commands/ft.create/) as your knowledge base for Amazon Bedrock.

 #### [RedisInsight](https://redis.io/docs/ui/insight/)